microsoft/vscode-docs/docs/python/debugging.md

 ### `cwd`

-Specifies the current working directly for the program being debugged, defaulting to the current folder.
+Specifies the current working directory for the program being debugged, defaulting to the current folder.
 The standard configuration uses `${workspaceFolder}` to use the project folder.

 ### `debugOptions`